ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Indexes/indexing-performance.markdown

        The batch managed to cover all of the documents needed.
      - **(Name of the method used to create a batch stop)**
        There are a number of configurations that break up large batch processes into smaller batches to prevent exhausting system resources.
-       While these batch stops prevent system overload, they also point to potential opportunities to optimize your indexes.
+       While these batch stops prevent system exhaustion, they also point to potential opportunities to optimize your indexes.
        These situations are discussed in the section on [common indexing issues](../../../studio/database/indexes/indexing-performance#common-indexing-issues)
 3. **Storage** stages
      The amount of time it took to read or write the data to disk.